 Our embryology team checks each donation before freezing and storing.
 A small volume is tested again to ensure the freeze was successful and that the sample’s suitable for storage.

-Many men want to know what happens after their donation, and if you want us to we can let you know whether treatment is successful and how many babies are born, as well as their sex and their year of birth.
+Many men want to know what happens after their donation, we can let you know whether treatment is successful and how many babies are born, as well as their sex and their year of birth.

 To thank you for your time and kindness, we’ll compensate you with £35 per donation visit.
 You’ll just need to fill out a form to claim reimbursement once you’ve completed your donations.